Lord High Steward of Ireland: White Wand of Office

 Sir John Talbot (born 1803) took part in the installation of the Prince of Wales as a Knight of Saint Patrick at St. Patrick's Cathedral, Dublin on 18 April 1868.
-On 15 September 1871, Queen Victoria granted to Charles John Chetwynd-Talbot, Earl of Shrewsbury, etc. "that he and the heirs male of his body, being Lords High Steward of Ireland, may carry a white wand when appearing officially in Ireland and when attending State ceremonials, and be placed at such ceremonies according to the Office of the Lord High Steward of Ireland ”.
+On 15 September 1871, Queen Victoria granted to Charles Chetwynd-Talbot, 19th Earl of Shrewsbury, "that he and the heirs male of his body, being Lords High Steward of Ireland, may carry a white wand when appearing officially in Ireland and when attending State ceremonials, and be placed at such ceremonies according to the Office of the Lord High Steward of Ireland ”.
+As Lord High Steward of Ireland he also had the right to wear 1st class Household uniform.

-Accordingly, and subsequently, a white wand was used at the Coronations of subsequent Kings Edward VII in 1902 and King George V in 1911, and a later Earl, John George Charles Henry Alton Alexander Chetwynd-Talbot carried a white wand at the Coronation of King George VI in 1937.
+Accordingly, and subsequently, a white wand was used at coronations: Charles Chetwynd-Talbot, 20th Earl of Shrewsbury, carried a white wand at the Coronation of Edward VII and Alexandra in 1902, and at the Coronation of George V and Mary in 1911; his successor John Chetwynd-Talbot, 21st Earl of Shrewsbury carried a white wand at the coronation of George VI and Elizabeth in 1937 and at the Coronation of Elizabeth II in 1953.

-The significance of the white wand can be found in its representation of the supreme judicial functions of the Lord High Steward, having been used by Baron Wyndham of Finglass in his interim capacity as acting Lord High Steward for the trial of Henry Barry, 4th Baron Barry of Santry.
+The significance of the white wand can be found in its representation of the supreme judicial functions of the Lord High Steward, having been used by Thomas Wyndham, 1st Baron Wyndham in his interim capacity as acting Lord High Steward for the trial of Henry Barry, 4th Baron Barry of Santry.
 On that occasion, the customary Gentleman Usher of the Black Rod bore a white one, instead of black, for the Lord High Steward.
 Lord Santry was pardoned, and fled to England where he died.

 Therein lies the significance of the white wand: it is a rod of office and the commission appointing a temporary Lord High Steward is dissolved according to custom by breaking the rod.
 This is also the customary practice for the Lord High Steward when operative in England (not being hereditary).
 However, the Earl of Shrewsbury, holding the Lord High Stewardship on a hereditary basis, can retain the rod, and hence Queen Victoria's authorisation that it be used at State ceremonials.